octopize/avatar-python/docs/tutorial.md

 ### Launch an avatarization job

 One job corresponds to one avatarization.
+2 methods are available to create a job:
+- (stand use) `create_full_avatarization_job` creates an avatarization job then computes metrics.
+- (expert use) `create_avatarization_job` only creates an avatarization job.

 ```python
 from avatars.models import AvatarizationJobCreate